gdgfresno/iwd2015/README.md

-# Project Zeppelin / GDG DevFest 2014 site template
+# Project Zeppelin / WTM Fresno

 ### About
 Project Zeppelin allows you to setup awesome GDG DevFest site in 5 minutes.